 Alongside Effort and Current Attainment Grades, each subject will provide a succinct, forward-looking recommendation as to how further progress might be made.
-(Given the nature of the Faulkner's curriculum and the intentional difference compared with GCSE courses, Faulkner's pupils are not awarded Current Attainment grades.)

 Following each year group's Trial Examinations, Current Attainment is replaced with Trial Exam Grades.
 A Parents' Meeting will follow 2 or 3 after these grades are published.